jpmorganchase/Kinexys-ssi-sdk/src/services/common/schemas/README.md

 ### Future Improvements

 Currently schema definitions are defined in the definitions folder of the SDK.
-Depending on use case needs, the Onyx SDK will provide options for registering schemas publicly (either on chain or in a hosted location).
+Depending on use case needs, the Kinexys SDK will provide options for registering schemas publicly (either on chain or in a hosted location).

 The current JSON Schema used is [draft-07](https://json-schema.org/specification-links.html#draft-7) and the SDK uses [`jsonschema`](https://github.com/tdegrunt/jsonschema) to validate these schemas.
 The W3C is working on a new [spec](https://www.w3.org/TR/vc-json-schema/) for Credential Schemas.
 Once this is finalized, this SDK will provide support for that spec as the default.